mdiller/lowpoly-earth/elevation_history.md

 This is the history of my storage of the elevation data for this project.

-All the sizes listed below are for when the file is generated with an icosphere with a subdivision level of 6.
+All the sizes listed below are for when the file is generated with an icosphere with a recursion level of 6.

 ## globe.json (12.1 MB)